 1) I could’ve involved my teammates a little more, earlier on.
 By the time I decided to leave, I started having more open conversations with my teammates who all were under the same manager.
 Themes and patterns started to emerge and it was clear we were suffering alone by not talking about things in the open.
 And because I had started these conversations so late, my decision to leave was probably more startling than it should’ve been.

-2) I could’ve more proactively reached out to more people and create a stronger network during the first three months when I didn’t have a manager.
+2) I could’ve been more proactive and reached out to more people and create a stronger network during the first three months when I didn’t have a manager.
 It wasn’t as difficult leaving the company at the end because I hadn’t created that many contacts.
 But I missed out on having more support and a network to lean on in times of distress because I hadn’t reached out as much.
 Ultimately it made my departure rather frictionless.
 I don’t regret this decision at all, but I do think about how differently things would’ve turned out if I stayed there.

 All in all, I am in a much better place now, enjoying my new Mrs. life while starting to job search again.
 I will keep you guys updated on what happens next!
 Until then.. see you around Cubicle Chic!